digital-asset/daml/daml-lf/spec/contract-id.rst

   transaction.

 * The *global* contract IDs are the contract IDs that:

    * appear in the commands that produced the transaction.
 This includes the IDs of the exercised contract, together with all the IDs referenced in the arguments of the create and exercise commands;
    * that are fetched or looked up by key unless they are local;
-   * are referenced in the input contracts.
+   * are referenced in the payloads of the fetched contracts.

-Note that local contract IDs correspond to the ID of output contracts together with those contracts that have been created and archived in the transaction.
+Note that local contract IDs correspond to the ID of output contracts together with those contracts that have been both created and archived in the transaction.
 On the other hand, global contract IDs do not only reference IDs of some contracts that have been previously persisted on the ledger, but also any arbitrary contract IDs that the submitter has referenced in its submission.

-The so-called *discriminator freshness condition* holds if the discriminators from local contract IDs are distinct from the discriminators from global contract IDs.

-This ensures that only the discriminators, not the suffix are needed to order the contract IDs of created contracts w.r.t. other contract IDs.

 Contract ID uniqueness